wang-haoxian/sharockys.github.io/content/en/posts/data_management/index.md

 What we need for these three requirements are basically a set of informations to describe the runs of the pipeline.

 ### Scalability, Flexibility, Cost, Performance
 These four elements together force us to think about the most efficient way to manage the data.
+Sevceral questions we need to ask ourselves are:
-How to manage the data when the data is big enough?
+- How to manage the data when the data is big enough?
-How to manage the data with the changing business requirements?
+- How to manage the data with the changing business requirements?
-How to manage the data with a reasonable cost?
+- How to manage the data with a reasonable cost?
 We need to find out the solution to make a balance between these four elements.
 It's easy to use a huge Google BigQuery to manage the data at a very scalable and performant way, at the price of potentially sacrificing the flexibility and it may be too expensive.
 It's also easy to allocate unlimited size of bucket storage in AWS S3, but it may be too expensive and we may lose some performance.
 Some advanced modern data warehouses like Snowflake may be a good choice, but it add too much overhead for a small team or a small project.
 All I want to say it's that there are no silver bullet, and we need to find out the best solution for our own case.
 Sometimes git-lfs is our best friend, sometimes it's not.
 Sometimes a simple S3 bucket will be nice.
 And in many cases DVC could be cool at some point.

 ### Simplicity, Automation, Collaboration, Security
 These four elements comes together when there is more than one person working on the same project.
 If the data is difficult to access, it will be hard to collaborate.
 Collaboration comes with security concerns.
 And bad automation will make things more complicated.
 Automation could be the source of secret leaks.
 A good solution should be at the balance of these four elements.